Micro-Frontends

 This is the Quote component in the design system.

-Works in the same way as packages/acme-design-system but instead of building a design system it's about having shared components that represent pages.
+Works in the same way as packages/acme-design-system but instead of building a design system it's about having shared components that can be used across applications such as the navigation bar.

 packages/acme-utils